aws-samples/aws-net-guides/RuntimeSupport/dotnet6/Readme.md

 The [AWS Toolkit for Visual Studio Code](https://aws.amazon.com/visualstudiocode/) is an open source plug-in for the Visual Studio Code editor that makes it easier to create, debug, and deploy applications on Amazon Web Services.
 The Toolkit supports creating a new AWS App Runner service to manage containers, which can host .NET 6 applications.
-The Toolkit supports building and debugging [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/) (SAM) templates used to deploy applications to AWS Lambda.
+The Toolkit supports building and debugging [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/) (SAM) templates used to deploy applications to AWS Lambda targeting .NET 6 applications.

-Support for deploying .NET 6 applications to Lambda will be available in the near future.

 ### AWS Toolkit for Azure DevOps